kowsi-lixar/spacex-azure-synapse-analytics-day/01-ingest-raw-into-data-lake.md

 ## Task 1 - Ingest Raw Data

-In this task, you will browse your data lake using SQL On-demand.
+In this task, you will create an ingestion task

 1. In a web browser, navigate to the Azure portal (`https://portal.azure.com`) and login with your credentials.
 Then select **Resource groups**.